-- 2.1 This document describes the school's approach to promoting positive mental health and wellbeing through pastoral support.
-This policy is intended as guidance for all staff including non-teaching staff and governors. - 2.2 This policy should be read in conjunction with our Medical Policy and Mental Health and Wellbeing Policy in cases where a pupil's mental health and wellbeing overlaps with or is linked to a medical issue and the SEND policy where a pupil has an identified special educational need.

-The policy aims to:

-- Promote positive mental health and wellbeing in all staff and pupils - Increase understanding and awareness of common mental health issues - Alert staff to early warning signs of poor mental health and wellbeing - Provide support to staff working with young people with mental health and wellbeing issues - Provide support to pupils suffering mental ill health and their peers and parents/carers
+- 2.1 This document describes the school's approach to promoting positive mental health and wellbeing.
+This policy is intended as guidance for all staff including non-teaching staff and governors. - 2.2 This policy should be read in conjunction with our medical policy in cases where a pupil's mental health and wellbeing overlaps with or is linked to a medical issue and the SEND policy where a pupil has an identified special educational need.
+The policy aims to: - Promote positive mental health and wellbeing in all staff and pupils - Increase understanding and awareness of common mental health issues - Alert staff to early warning signs of poor mental health and wellbeing - Provide support to staff working with young people with mental health and wellbeing issues - Provide support to pupils suffering mental ill health and their peers and parents/carers